Spokane Street Bridge: History

 The prior bridge at this location was the West Spokane Street Bridge, which opened in 1924 (augmented by a second bridge in 1930).
 In 1968 and 1970, a series of bond propositions ("Forward Thrust") were offered to replace the prior bridges, but did not receive the required approval.
 A 1978 freighter collision with the 1924 bridge (and subsequent closure) exacerbated the need to replace the older bridges, and federal funding was secured.
 The West Seattle Bridge was opened in 1984 to carry most of the traffic previously handled by the old West Spokane Street Bridge, with the lower Spokane Street Bridge opening in 1991 to serve local traffic to Harbor Island.

 The high-rise bridge was closed in March 2020 due to rapid growth of cracks on its underside, leaving the Spokane Street Bridge as the main route to West Seattle.
 The lower bridge was restricted to transit, freight, emergency vehicles, and longshore workers, with limited patrols by police.
 Beginning in late June, general traffic was allowed to use the Spokane Street Bridge from 9 p.m. to 5 a.m.
 Automatic ticketing cameras were installed in January 2021 and issued 5,300 tickets in the first weeks of February.
 The high-rise bridge was reopened to traffic on September 17, 2022, and restrictions on the Spokane Street Bridge ended at the same time.

 SDOT began repairs to the Spokane Street Bridge in mid-2022 to reinforce its swing span with epoxy and carbon fiber, similar to the work carried out on the high-rise bridge.
 Additional upgrades to the hydraulic systems, computers, and communications lines are planned to begin in 2023.
 The bridge was closed on December 23, 2022, after it failed to close properly during a major ice storm.
 Crews then discovered more severe damage to the position sensor and hydraulic seal that control the bridge's movement, prompting a longer closure.
 It reopened on January 13, 2023, following three weeks of repairs.
 A temporary bicycle lane was installed in SODO to mitigate the bridge's closure.
+The bridge was closed for four days in October 2023 to repair and reinstall the hydraulic cylinder in the eastern tower, which had been removed in January.